Gynecomastia and Gynecomastia Surgery

 The pituitary gland or other glands in the body can develop tumors that can be benign or malignant.
 These tumors may produce estrogen.
 Many times these patients will develop other feminizing features along with excess male breast tissue.
 A thorough work up with blood work, imaging and prompt appropriate referrals is essential.
 Disease states within the liver or kidney can also cause a production of estrogen through creation of enzymes that help build estrogen.
 These situations will also cause an increase in gynecomastia.
 It is not just medical conditions that cause extra estrogen, but also medical conditions that cause a decrease in testosterone and thereby increase male breast tissue.
 If there has been any trauma, infection or disease of the testosterone producing testicles this can lead to gynecomastia as well.
 Again, your surgeon will ask you about these and perform a physical examination as needed.

-The goal of the procedure is to shape and contour the male chest in order to improve shape and thus self esteem.
-Traditionally, liposuction was used to remove excess unwanted fat and than an incision was made to remove the extra breast tissue and or skin.
+Traditional liposuction was used to remove excess unwanted fat and then an incision was made to remove the extra breast tissue and or skin.
 These operations were successful in reducing fat, gland, and skin.
 However, there was significant scarring and therefore many men were left unhappy because they had an excellent shape and contour while in clothing but were uncomfortable because they never wanted to take their shirt off because of the scars on their chest.

-Liposuction was never thought to be able to remove any of the gland tissue or tighten skin.
-Just like other industries technology and techniques have evolved.
-The first evolution has been the addition of ultrasound technology to the liposuction platform.
-Currently we use third generation ultrasound liposuction on the Vaser platform.
-Once the chest has been filled with numbing solution the small Vaser or ultrasound liposuction probe can be introduced through a tiny incision.
-The same incision that will later be used for fat and gland removal.
-The ultrasound liposuction offers a few advantages over traditional liposuction.
+The first step in the Vaser procedure is anesthesia.
+The procedure can be done under general anesthesia or with light sedation.
+Next, the small Vaser liposuction probe is introduced through a tiny incision which will also later be used for fat and gland removal.
+Ultrasound liposuction offers a few advantages over traditional liposuction.
 It is particularly efficient in the removal of the dense, fibrous male breast tissue while at the same time contributing to skin retraction.
-Outside of patients who have lost a lot of weight (usually over 75 lbs) most males will have excellent collagen in their skin and therefore will respond well to ultrasound liposuction.
-The procedure can be done under general anesthesia or with light sedation and scarring/downtime is minimal.
+Outside of patients who have lost a lot of weight (usually over 75 lbs), most males will have excellent collagen in their skin and therefore will respond well to ultrasound liposuction with minimal scarring.

 What is the Pull-Through Technique?